7summer/Student-Information-Management-System/README.md

 # Student-Information-Management-System
-The system was completed in my freshman C language course design
+The system was modified during my freshman year
-I will change the system in the future

-> First of all, you should input the secret to enter the system
+>You will need to input the secret of system if you want to enter the system
+>secret:123456
-> What'more, you should input the number of student
+> You will need to input the secret of system also if you want to modify the data of student
+>secret:123456

 ## Function Introduction